unrealwork/atsd-use-cases/research/baltimore-pd/README.md

 period, the alternative hypothesis predicts that the district also sees an above average number of incidents of police use of force.

-Both of these datasets can be analyzed in the Axibase Time Series Database which provides a built-in support for the [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) Open Data format used by the majority of government agencies in the United States.
+Both of these datasets can be analyzed in the Axibase Time Series Database (ATSD) which provides a built-in support for the [Socrata](https://axibase.com/docs/axibase-collector/jobs/socrata.html) Open Data format used by the majority of government agencies in the United States.
 ATSD also includes graphics capabilities to analyze the data with [SQL](https://axibase.com/docs/atsd/sql/) and visualize it with graphs.

 > For information about performing these steps in your own ATSD instance, see the [Action Items](#action-items)